This is a guest post by Sarah Montgomery , writer for carinsurance.org. We are delighted to have her helpful insights featured on the Fleetio Blog!

 8. Use telematics.

 Drivers can use telematic systems to communicate and map out directions.
-In addition to these hands-free capabilities, telematics can be used to send information directly to insurance companies, providing strong incentive for your drivers to follow the speed limit.
+In addition to these hands-free capabilities, fleet telematics can be used to send information directly to insurance companies, providing strong incentive for your drivers to follow the speed limit.

 9. Compare rates and always ask for more.